kartikaysaxena/challenge/README.md

  Regarding the Code Challenge, I have made an app using JavaScript, Node.JS and its libraries mainly EJS, nodemon, method-Override and mongoose.
 I have implemented RESTful routes and used Mongodb as a database.
+It is a CRUD application, also i have implemented search option in which one can search and get the result on the basis of the name of entry.
+I can add more filters to the search if you want.

 ## How to run